0aming/yt-dl-in-repo/README.md

 # yt-dl-in-repo

-A simple tool that downloads YouTube (and maybe other sites) videos into your GitHub repo by adding links to `urls.txt`.
+A simple tool that downloads YouTube (and maybe other sites) videos into your GitHub repo.
 Uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [aria2](https://github.com/aria2/aria2) for fast downloads.

 ## Setup